jxnl/blog/docs/services.md

 ## What do I do?

-I provide consulting and advisory work for VCs and fast-growing startups interested in applying machine learning and AI.
+I provide consulting and advisory work (solo) for VCs and fast-growing startups interested in applying machine learning and AI.
 If you want to learn more about my work, you can browse my [resume](https://jxnl.co/) or [email](mailto:jason+hire@jxnl.co) me.

+Currently I focus most of my time in retrieval-augmented generation, query understanding, prompt engineering, embedding finetuning, and MLOps observability

 For a select list of my clients, click [here](#previous-clients).